straumat/cerise-template-project/README.md

-# cerise-template-project
+# cerise-server-template
-Clone this project to quickly create your own BIP-0171 compliant server
+Clone this project to quickly create your own BIP-0171 compliant server.